melsman/melsman.github.io/cv.md

 #### Publications

+* [2025a] Martin Elsman.
+Deriving a Kronecker-Free Functional Quantum Simulator.
+In Informal Proceeding of the 2nd Workshop on Quantum Software (WQS '25), Seoul, Republic of Korea.
+June 2025.

+* [2025] Martin Elsman and Troels Henriksen.
+Gate Fusion is Map Fusion.
+In Proceedings of the 11th ACM SIGPLAN International Workshop on Libraries, Languages and Compilers for Array Programming (ARRAY '25).
+Seoul, Republic of Korea.
+June, 2025.

 * [2024c] Robert Schenck, Nikolaj Hey Hinnerskov, Troels Henriksen, Magnus Madsen, Martin Elsman.
 AUTOMAP: Inferring Rank-Polymorphic Function Applications with Integer Linear Programming.
 In Proceedings of the ACM on Programming Languages, Volume 8, Issue OOPSLA2.
 Article No.: 334, 27 pages.
 Pasadena, USA.
 October, 2024.

 * [2024b] Martin Elsman.
 Double-Ended Bit-Stealing for Algebraic Data Types.
 In Proceedings of the 2024 ACM SIGPLAN International Conference on Functional Programming (ICFP '24).
 Milan, Italy.
 September 4-6, 2024.